Newspaper Page Text

 Salomia was standing in the living

-room with ber back 1o the open
+room with her back to the open

-coal grate, In stooping over to pick
+coal grate.
+In stooping over to pick

 up a magazine, the little tot backed